boltops-tools/lono/docs/_docs/tutorials/ec2/edit-native.md

 ### Native CloudFormation Logical Constructs Approach

-In the last section, we added conditional logical to create or not create an EIP using lono.
-In this section, we'll use native CloudFormation constructs.
-Hopefully, this gives you a sense of the differences between the 2 approaches.
+In the last section, we added conditional logical to create or not create an EIP using lono and generate different templates from the same source template.
+In this section, we'll use native CloudFormation constructs within one template.
+Hopefully, this gives you a helpful comparison between the 2 approaches.

 Using native CloudFormation logical constructs is a little bit different but is just another valid approach.
 Sometimes it is preferable over compiling different templates; it just depends.
 Here are the changes required to make the desired adjustments: [compare/eip-native](https://github.com/tongueroo/lono-tutorial-ec2/compare/eip-native).